Watch Meghan Markle Do Her Own Makeup in the Back of an Uber (She's a Pro!)

-Meghan Markle is always prepared to touch up her beauty look, even in the back of a car — or soon, a royal carriage!
+Meghan Markle is always prepared to touch up her beauty look, even in the back of an Uber — or soon, a royal carriage!

 Meghan showed off her prowess with products in the backseat of a car in a video made in partnership with Uber in the September 2016 — just a couple months after she began dating Prince Harry.
 In the video, she hops in the car with makeup mogul Bobbi Brown to try out their Retouching Pencils and Retouching Wands and get a quick lesson in on-the-go makeup application.
 (Fun fact: Bobbi Brown is also a go-to beauty brand for Meghan’s sister-in-law Kate Middleton.)